bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 The __type='post'__, describes the way we send the data to the server.
 In this case we want to post (send) the data so we will us post.

 ## Loops
 As a developer, I am very lazy.
 I cannot stand doing the same thing over and over and over again.
-I would much rather spend some extra time to avoid having to do something again and again.
+I would much rather spend some extra time to avoid having to do something repetitive.

 A powerful feature of PHP is looping.
 It will save you countless hours of typing, and allow you to make your code more flexible, scaleable, and more compact.

-Let's say that you have a program that outputs an HTML table like this:
+Let's explore the **foreach** loop.
+Imagine that you have a program that outputs a list of users in an HTML table like this:

 	<!-- users.html -->
 	<table>